SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

     ```
     - DAC operation mode: static mode
     - Sample rate: Sample rate can be configurable to DAC, sample rate unit is samples/second.
-    - Apply the different voltages (2.5V to 3.3v) as reference voltage and input samples,The output data should match the input sample that was supplied.
+    - Apply the different voltages (2.5 V to 3.3 v) as reference voltage and input samples.
+The output data should match the input sample that was supplied.

 ## Pin Configuration

-### Pin Configuration of the WPK[BRD4002A] Base Board, and with radio board
+### Pin Configuration of the WPK[BRD4002A] Base Board, and with Radio Board

 The following table lists the mentioned pin numbers for the radio board.
 If you want to use a different radio board other than BRD4338A and BRD4343A, see the board user guide.